"The first step in investment: a low-cost third pillar fund."

 Daniel Vaarik has dedicated his career to ensuring that people get clearer and better information they need for making important decisions.
 He is currently a partner at Akkadian communication agency.

-Kristo Käärmann is a co-founder of Transferwise.
+Kristo Käärmann is a co-founder of Wise.
 Having witnessed inefficiency in the financial sector, Kristo is helping to lead a revolution in the way money is moved, making currency exchange easier, clearer and more transparent all around the world.

 Mall Hellam is the director of Open Estonia Fund.
 Mall’s activities are aimed toward making Estonia more open and tolerant, fostering serious discussion on key questions and building a robust civil society.

 Kirsti Pent is a partner with FORT law offices.
 Kirsti specializes in financial regulations, helping clients develop clear, specific solutions for financial transactions.
 She is also one of Tuleva’s legal advisers.

 Indrek Kasela is an entrepreneur and investor.
 Indrek has longstanding experience in large corporations and has also been busy developing the cultural sphere.